Joseph P. Ebacher: Biography

 Ebacher was born June 12, 1921, in Acushnet, Massachusetts, he spent his childhood in Amesbury, Massachusetts.
 The son of French-Canadian immigrants (Phileas Dominic Ebacher and Rose Alma Pinault), his family included five sisters (Beatrice #1 died as a newborn and Annette died at age 16) and three brothers.
 His mother died in 1930, when he was 8 years old.
 His father remarried to Rose Alice Trembley.
 His three remaining sisters (Beatrice #2, Margaret, and Therese) became religious sisters, joining the order of Sisters of Saint Chretienne.
 His brother, Roger, became a Trappist Monk, joining the order of Our Lady of Guadelupe Trappist Monastery in Oregon.
-The other brothers were barbers, Lucien Dominic (Nick) Ebacher lived and worked in Newburyport, MA, and Raymond lived in various places in the US.
+The other brothers were barbers, Lucien Dominic (Nick) Ebacher lived and worked in Newburyport, Massachusetts, and Raymond lived in various places in the US.

 At the age of 12, Joseph attended and graduated from La Salette Seminary in Enfield, New Hampshire, and went on to get his bachelor's degree in French from LaSalette College.
 Ebacher joined the United States Navy in World War II and was assigned to a Landing Ship, Tank in Hawaii.
 At the conclusion of World War II, he returned to civilian life and enrolled in Boston College, where he met his future wife, Gloria Monahan.
 While at Boston College, he was a contemporary with both John F. Kennedy and Robert F. Kennedy.
 He graduated with a master's degree in Sociology, and went to work teaching French at Newton College of the Sacred Heart in Newton, Massachusetts.